 On this thorough guide, you have your ultimate vegetarian guide in Rome and I am sure you will find great vegan options too.

-I realised that deciding where to go and what to see in Rome can be a little overwhelming especially if you have little time available and many interests.
-My suggestion is to check out what’s on and plan in advance and yet leaving some spare time for resting or wandering around or in case something pleasantly unexpected should come up.
+I realized that deciding where to go and what to see in Rome can be a little overwhelming especially if you have little time available and many interests.
+My suggestion is to check out what’s on and plan in advance and yet leave some spare time for resting or wandering around in case something pleasantly unexpected should come up.
 I will leave you here with some links to the (English) sites that I found useful for my planning.